yirueilu-b/AnimalCrossingPrice/public/README.md

-**Animal Crossing Simple Price Table**
+# Animal Crossing Simple Price Table

-- Update every month.

-- Price list for only current month.
+- Price list for only current month and would be update every month.

+- Only contains Northern Hemisphere data

+## TODO:

+- Make table be able to be sorted by price

+- Location and time filter